- Read the below Guidelines and Agreements in full.

 - I agree to do regular work outside of group, including stretches.
-A stretch is usually one or more specific measurable actions towards physical, relationship, spiritual, financial, or mental health.
+A stretch is usually one or more specific measurable actions towards physical, relationship, spiritual, financial, or mental health objectives.
 Powerful stretches include doing something new or different that would be outside of my comfort zone.

 - I agree to listen respectfully and include all my brothers in conversations. (i.e., not dominating).
-I will not be violent.
+I agree to not be violent.